What 5 Things to Check on Every Invoice You Send

 #3: That the Appropriate Job or Project is Listed

 It’s important that the recipient of your invoice be able to understand not only what kind of work was done or product was sold, but also which job or project it needs to be billed to.
-In fact, it’s a good idea to double check with your customer to see if they have specific codes they need you to use for invoicing different items.
+In fact, it’s a good idea to double-check with your customer to see if they have specific codes they need you to use for invoicing different items.
 Knowing and including those could cut down the back-and-forth time between your customer and their accounting department significantly.

 #4: That You’ve Included Two Good Company Contacts

 Every invoice should have at least two contact names and telephone numbers prominently displayed: one for the person who authorized the invoice from your business — probably you, as the business owner — and another for the person who authorized the purchase at the client company.
 That way, if there is any confusion about what the expenses were for, or if payment of your invoice needs to be approved by a manager, it will be easy for them to locate the individual in question.
-To make things even clearer, you could include the dates that the work or product were ordered and delivered.
+To make things even clearer, you could include the dates that the work or product was ordered and delivered.

 #5: That Your Address and Phone Number are Correct

-If you have moved offices at some point, or expanded your business to multiple locations, then you should go out of your way to make sure the customers know where to find you… and where to forward payments to.
+If you have moved offices at some point or expanded your business to multiple locations, then you should go out of your way to make sure the customers know where to find you… and where to forward payments to.
 Having a check sent to the wrong mailing address can mean waiting weeks for it to be forwarded by postal carriers, or much longer if a new payment has to be reissued.

 While invoicing might not be an enjoyable task, sending out accurate bills and statements is the most important step you can take towards being paid quickly and correctly.
-Get into the habit of double checking the invoices you send for all of these items and you’ll greatly reduce the odds of finding yourself tracking down a missing customer payment later.
+Get into the habit of double-checking the invoices you send for all of these items and you’ll greatly reduce the odds of finding yourself tracking down a missing customer payment later.